-Adoption date: 9/13/11 Amended date: 3/12/13 2nd Amended date: 7/8/14 3rd Amended date: 3/9/15 4th Amended date: 1/17/17
+Adoption date: 9/13/11 Amended date: 3/12/13 2nd Amended date: 7/8/14 3rd Amended date: 3/9/15 4th Amended date: 1/17/17 5th Amended date: 3/15/22

-NON-RESIDENT INSTRUCTIONAL CONTRACT
+5152 NON-RESIDENT INSTRUCTIONAL CONTRACT

-This docu ment serves as an Instruction Contract between t the Parent(s) or Guardian(s) of a nonresident st audent and the Sagaponack ( Common School Di istrict.
+This document serves as an Instruction Contract between the Parent(s) or Guardian(s) of a non-resident student and the Sagaponack Common School District.

-The Sagaponack Common School District Education (named below) for the The annual tuition fee established by the Boar is rd of Trustees for the school year Such fee shall be paid as follows: A non-refundable deposit of 10% of the tuition later than May 15 th of the year prior to enroll made according to one of the following schedules. lment in September.
-Remainir Please circle the tuition payment schedule e that you would like to utiliz ze: - Paid in full by August 15 th - Paid semi-annually- 50 % of balance Final 50% of b due paid by August 15 th balance due paid by January 15 5 th If the tuition fee for any non-resident student if forth above, the School District reserves the ri Please note- All tuition is non-refundable.
-This agreement may also be terminated if the conditions set forth in School District Policy r not meet the STUDENT'S NAME: DATE OF BIRTH: GRADE: ADDRESS: I, E STATED Signature of Parent/Guardian Date
+The Sagaponack Common School District Board of Trustees agrees to accept the Student (named below) for the school year in accordance with School District Policy number 5152.

+The annual tuition fee established by the Board of Trustees for the school year is .

+Such fee shall be paid as follows:

+A non-refundable deposit of 10% of the tuition cost will be required with a signed contract no later than April 15th of the year prior to enrollment in September.
+Remaining payments to be made according to one of the following schedules:

+Please CIRCLE the tuition payment schedule that you would like to utilize:

+- Paid in full by August 15th

+- Paid semi-annually- 50 % of balance due paid by August 15th Final 50% of balance due paid by December 15th

+If the tuition fee for any non-resident student is not received in the amounts and on the dates set forth above, the School District reserves the right to terminate this agreement.

+Please note- All tuition is non-refundable.

+This agreement may also be terminated if the Student (named below) does not meet the conditions set forth in School District Policy number 5152.

+STUDENT'S NAME:

+DATE OF BIRTH: GRADE:

+ADDRESS:

+I, , BEING THE LEGAL PARENT/ GUARDIAN OF THE AFOREMENTIONED STUDENT AGREE TO THE STATED CONDITIONS OF THIS CONTRACT AND SAGAPONACK SCHOOL DISTRICT POLICY NUMBER 5152.

+Signature of Parent/Guardian

+Date

-Adoption date: 9/13/11 Amended date: 3/12/13 2nd Amended date: 7/8/14 3rd Amended date: 3/9/15 4th Amended date: 1/17/17
+Adoption date: 9/13/11 Amended date: 3/12/13 2nd Amended date: 7/8/14 3rd Amended date: 3/9/15 4th Amended date: 1/17/17 5th Amended date: 3/15/22